-BBBS of the 7 Rivers Region has been bringing life-changing friendships to children in the coulee region since 1969.
-We started as a program that was run by La Crosse County until the early 1990s.
-In 1994 we became our own independent agency, BBBS of the Coulee Region.
-Through the 1990s we expanded our La Crosse area mentoring programs to include Sparta and West Salem.
-In 1999 a satellite office was opened in Winona and in 2002 we expanded to Trempealeau County.
-On January 1st, 2009 BBBS of the Coulee Region officially changed it’s name to the Big Brothers Big Sisters of the 7 Rivers Region to better reflect the many communities we serve.
-In 2011 mentoring programs in Vernon County and Black River Falls were started.
-Today we serve several hundred children each year in both Wisconsin and Minnesota!
+Big Brothers Big Sisters of the 7 Rivers Region has been bringing life-changing friendships to children in the Coulee Region since 1969.
+BBBS7 started as a program that was run by La Crosse County until the early 1990s.
+In 1994, BBBS became an independent agency, BBBS of the Coulee Region, and in 1999, a satellite office was opened in Winona.
+On January 1st, 2009, BBBS of the Coulee Region officially changed it’s name to the Big Brothers Big Sisters of the 7 Rivers Region to better reflect the many communities we serve.
+Today we serve over one hundred children each year in both Wisconsin and Minnesota!

-Accountability: by partnering with parents/guardians, volunteers and others in the community we are accountable for each:
+By partnering with parents/guardians, volunteers and others in the community we are accountable for:

 • Higher aspirations, greater confidence, and better relationships

 • Avoidance of risky behaviors